Russian authorities detain lawyers for Alexei Navalny as pressure mounts on political prisoners

 Jailed artist and musician Sasha Skochilenko, meanwhile, faces a different kind of pressure.
 Arrested in April 2022 on charges of spreading false information about the army after replacing supermarket price tags with antiwar slogans to protest the invasion, Skochilenko is on trial, with almost daily court hearings that often prevent her from getting meals.

 At a hearing last month, the judge called an ambulance to the courthouse after Skochilenko fell ill, telling the court it was her second day without any food.
-The 33-year-old suffers from several health problems, including a congenital heart defect and celiac disease, requiring a gluten-free diet.
+The 33-year-old suffers from several health problems, including a congenital heart defect, bipolar disorder and celiac disease, requiring a gluten-free diet.

-Skochilenko’s supporters have urged the judge’s recusal, saying the defendant is going through “torture.”
+At another hearing earlier this week Skochilenko burst into tears after the judge rejected a request for a break so that she could eat or at least use the bathroom, her partner Sofya Subbotina recalled in an interview with AP.

+“She’s great, she’s been holding up really well these past year and a half.
+But lately it’s been really hard on her,” Subbotina said.
+“A psychiatrist visited her (in jail) … Right now she’s suffering from a depressive episode of moderate severity.
+What’s happening in court is abuse, and we can’t change it, lawyers can’t change it.”